-- x.
-Businesses operating at any airport, or other government facility, except as provided in the Governor's Executive Order 20-71, which requires all restaurants and food establishments licensed under Chapters 500 and 509, Florida Statutes to suspend on-premises food and alcohol consumption, and except as to businesses operating from Alachua County facilities as to which separate directives have or will be issued; - y.
-Logistics providers, including warehouses, trucking, consolidators, fumigators, and handlers; - z.
-Telecommunications providers, including sales of computer or telecommunications devices and the provision of home telecommunications; - aa.
-Businesses engaged in the provision of propane or natural gas; - bb.
-Businesses engaged in the provision of office space and administrative support necessary to perform any of the above-listed activities; - cc.
-Businesses providing architectural, engineering, or land surveying services, but only regarding ongoing construction projects in which construction has already commenced; - dd.
-Factories, warehouses, manufacturing facilities, bottling plants, or other industrial distribution and supply chain facilities used for essential products and industries for the U.S. domestic market; - ee.
-Waste management services, including business engaged primarily in the collection and disposal of waste; - ff.
-Hotels, motels, other commercial lodging establishments, and temporary vacation rentals, subject to the limitations stated in the Governor's Executive Order 20-70.
+- v) Businesses operating at any airport, or other government facility, except as provided in the Governor's Executive Order 20-71, which requires all restaurants and food establishments licensed under Chapters 500 and 509, Florida Statutes to suspend onpremises food and alcohol consumption, and except as to businesses operating from Alachua County facilities as to which separate directives have or will be issued; - w) Logistics providers, including warehouses, trucking, consolidators, fumigators, and handlers; - x) Telecommunications providers, including sales of computer or telecommunications devices and the provision of home telecommunications; - y) Businesses engaged in the provision of propane or natural gas; - z) Businesses engaged in the provision of office space and administrative support necessary to perform any of the above-listed activities; - aa) Businesses providing architectural, engineering, or land surveying services, but only with regard to ongoing construction projects in which construction has already commenced and provided that such businesses operate in full compliance with all measures advised by the CDC regarding social distancing; - bb) Factories, warehouses, manufacturing facilities, bottling plants, or other industrial distribution and supply chain facilities used for essential products and industries for the U.S. domestic market; - cc) Waste management services, including business engaged primarily in the collection and disposal of waste; - dd) Hotels, motels, other commercial lodging establishments, and temporary vacation rentals, subject to the limitations stated in the Governor's Executive Order 20-70.
 They are encouraged to give priority to "Essential Lodgers" which are defined as: (1) healthcare professionals; (2) first responders; (3) National Guard members; (4) law enforcement; (5) government employees; (6) airline crewmembers; (7) patients; (8) patients' families; (9) journalists; (10) others providing direct services in response to COVID-19; (11) displaced residents or visitors; (12) persons utilizing hotels as transitional living arrangements; (13) persons sheltering in hotels due to domestic violence; (14) hotel employees, service providers, and contractors; or (15) individuals who, for any reason, are temporarily unable to reside in their home due to exigent circumstances;